yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 Discussion leadership will rotate among group members.
 If you are in charge of leading the discussion, prepare a brief (2-3 minute) introduction summarizing the paper.
 Encourage active participation by highlighting key points, weak points, and potential research directions.
 All group members should carefully read the selected paper before the meeting.

 ## Attending Conferences
-I will support the conference attendances of group members who are presenting talks or posters related to group projects where I am the Principal Investigator (PI) or co-PI.
+I will support the conference attendances of group members who are presenting talks or posters related to group projects where I am the PI or co-PI.
 All final versions of conference abstract submissions must be pre-approved.

 Your presence and presentation at conferences represent our entire group; therefore, the quality of your presentation is essential.
 To ensure high standards, both you and I will comprehensively review and finalize your talk or poster.
 Please refer to the linked [note](https://drive.google.com/file/d/1Xc6TBsv3B4CSAPdgLvax8Lya6qKjUgvv/view?usp=drive_link) that outlines guidelines for creating an excellent presentation.